 Carrer de Mallorca, 401 • 15 to 29€

 The beautiful Sagrada Família's been in the making for more than a century.
 Its ambitious plan and a troubled history haven't helped.
 From the early death of its architect to the Spanish Civil War, the basilica's construction has spawned through generations.
 But as of October 2015, it has entered its final stage, with its completion expected by 2026, on the centennial of Gaudí’s death.
-We definitely recommend paying the fee to go in.
-If the exterior is impressive, the interior is jaw dropping.
+We recommend paying the fee to go in.
+If the exterior is impressive, the interior is jaw-dropping.
 The stained glass work fills the building with a kaleidoscopic effect of blues, greens and oranges as the sun passes through the facades.
-The colours contrast with the white stone and floors, creating the most interesting game of light and shadow.
+The colours contrast with the white stone and floors, creating the most exciting game of light and shadow.

 The Gaudí trail

 North of Barcelona you can see, in the distance, a castle perched on top of a high Tibidabo mountain.
 This castle is, in fact, the Sagrat Cor church and shares the mountain with an amusement park.
 The viewpoint affords spectacular views over Barcelona and its coastline.
 But climbing to the top of the basilica can provide you with even better and less crowded views.
-To reach the mountain you'll need to take Tibidabo funicular, the first of its kind in Spain.
+To reach the mountain, you'll need to take Tibidabo funicular, the first of its kind in Spain.

 Carrer del Marquès de Barberà, 24 • 15 to 20€